-How we treat plants affects their efficacy.
-As a framework within which to explore this, it is useful to consider the qualities that Caraka[iii] informs us are essential for a plant to possess in order to be efficacious.
+How we treat plants and animals affects their qualities.
+As a framework within which to explore this, it is useful to consider the qualities that Caraka[iii] informs us are essential for a substance to possess in order to be efficacious.

 Abundance, suitability, multiple form and potency; these are the four qualities of medicament.[iv]

-As it happens, each of these qualities in plants, are related to each other and to our relationship with them.
-Each quality depends, in part, on how we treat the plant, how we treat each other, and how we treat our planet.
+As it happens, each of these qualities in plants and animals, are related to each other and to our relationship with them.
+Each quality depends, in part, on how we treat the plant or animal, how we treat each other, and how we treat our planet.

 The first among the qualities Caraka lists as criteria for effective medicinal substance, is abundance.
-The plants we give to our patience should be abundant.
+The plant medicine we give to our patience should be abundant.